yugabyte/yugabyte-db/docs/content/preview/develop/_index.md

 ## Global applications

 Today's applications have to cater to users distributed across the globe.
 Running applications across multiple data centers while providing the best user experience is no trivial task.
-We have come up with some battle-tested design patterns for your global applications.
+Yugabyte provides some battle-tested design patterns for your global applications.

 {{<lead link="./build-global-apps/">}}
 To learn more about building global applications, see [Build global applications](./build-global-apps/).